cordbleibaum/ArcDPS-Timer/Readme.md

 This project is licensed with the MIT License.

 ### Dear ImGui
-[Dear ImGui](https://github.com/ocornut/imgui) is also licensed with the MIT License and included as git submodule to this project.
+[Dear ImGui](https://github.com/ocornut/imgui) is also licensed with the MIT License and included as git submodule to this project

 ### json
 [json](https://github.com/nlohmann/json) is a json library created by nlohmann and licensed with the MIT License.
 It is included with vcpkg

 ### cpr
 [cpr](https://github.com/libcpr/cpr) is a http library, that is licensed with the MIT License.
-It is included with vcpkg and itself has dependencies.
-Currently you need to use the head version as a neccessary fix is not yet included in a release
+It is included with vcpkg and itself has dependencies

 ### boost
 [boost](https://www.boost.org/) is a general collection of C++ libraries, that is licensed with the Boost Software License.
 It is included with vcpkg